By Editorial Team

 Issue: The Converted Color Isn't Close Enough

 Solution: Some HEX colors fall outside the Pantone gamut.
 In these cases, you'll need to choose the closest available match and adjust your expectations, or request a custom ink mix from your printer.
+A dedicated conversion calculator can help identify when colors fall outside standard Pantone ranges.

 Best Practices for Print Projects